damiansastre/moodquiz/README.md

 mquiz -t 1 (for question 1)
 ```

-This command runs pytest for the id of the questions. **NOTE**: You have to be inside the quiz folder for this command to work.
+This command runs pytest for the Question Number.

+**NOTE**: You have to be inside the quiz folder for this command to work.

 ## TODO: